 - 1. Place the Furlex on a flat surface and make sure that the luff extrusion is kept straight. - 2.
 Push out the lower bearing halves using a screw driver or similar.
 Be careful not to damage the hole in the luff extrusion.
+Alternatively, push on the long joining sleeve to get the bearing halves out.

 - 3. Remove sail feeder and top guard. - 4.
 Feed the exposed lower joining sleeve (at sail feeder level) down to release the lower connector and split the join.
 The lower 1000 mm (39 3/8") luff extrusion and distance tube can now be removed. - 5.
-Use the disconnected joining sleeve to push up all the the remaining distance tubes and joins until all joins disconnect.
+Use the disconnected joining sleeve to push up all the the remaining distance tubes and joining sleeve until all joins disconnect.
 Hold tight on the luff extrusion while knocking on the joining sleeve with a hammer.
 Use a piece of wood or similar so that the joining sleeve is not damaged. - 6.
 Collect the connectors at each join and pull out the wire.